mesozoic/gmail-yaml-filters/README.md

 upload new filters and remove obsolete filters via Gmail's API.
 Before using any of these commands, you will need to create [`client_secret.json`](https://developers.google.com/identity/protocols/oauth2/web-server#creatingcred) and store it in the same directory as your YAML file.
+Use the `--noauth_local_webserver` option when using the secret to authenticate for the first time.

 ```bash
 # Upload all filters (and create new labels) from the configuration file